-You will note that the Indictment charges that the offenses were committed "on or about" a certain date.
+You will note the Indictment charges that the offense was committed "on or about" certain dates.
 The government need not prove with certainty the exact date or the exact time period of the offenses charged.
 It is sufficient if the evidence establishes that the offenses occurred within a reasonable time of the date or period of time alleged in the Indictment.

-At the end of the trial, you must make your decisions based on what you recall of the evidence.
+At the end of the trial, you must make your decision based on what you recall of the evidence.
 You will not have a written transcript to consult.
 Therefore, you must pay close attention to the testimony as it is given.

 If you wish, you may take notes during the presentation of evidence to help you remember what witnesses said.
 If you do take notes, please keep them to yourself until you and your fellow jurors go to the jury room to decide the case.
-Do not let note-taking distract you so that you do not hear other answers by the witnesses.
+Do not let note-taking distract you so that you do not hear the witness' other answers.

 During deliberations, in any conflict between your notes, a fellow juror's notes, and your memory, your memory must prevail.
-Remember that notes sometimes contain the mental impressions of the note taker and can be used only to help you recollect what the testimony was.
+Notes sometimes contain the mental impressions of the note taker and can be used only to help you recollect what the testimony was.

 We have given each juror an envelope with a pad and pen in it.
 The envelopes are numbered according to your seat in the jury box.
 When you leave for breaks or at night, please put your pad and pen in the envelope and leave the envelope on your chair.
-Your notes will be secured, and they will not be read by anyone.
+Your notes will be secured, and no one will read them.
 At the end of trial and your deliberations, your notes should be left in the jury room for destruction.

 During the trial, it may be necessary for me to talk with the lawyers out of the hearing of the jury, either by having a bench conference while the jury is present in the courtroom or by calling a recess.
-If a bench conference is held in the courtroom, we will switch on what we refer to as "white noise" so that the jurors cannot hear what is being said by the lawyers and me.
+If a bench conference is held in the courtroom, we will switch on what we refer to as "white noise" so that the jurors cannot hear what the lawyers and I are saying.
 While bench conferences are being conducted, you should feel free to stand and stretch and visit among yourselves about anything except the case.